mattfarina/pkg/use_cases/working_with_forks.md

 ## Notes
 - A simple example of this is forking an application, wanting to use a change, and submitting a pull request to the original at the same time.
+For some short period of time, a fork may be used while waiting for a stable upstream release.
-- This fixes the import rewriting problem something seen in Go.
+- This fixes the import rewriting problem sometimes seen in Go.

 ## Solution
 In this case the `repository` can be set to an alternative location, such as my